 Minnesota Humanities Center (MHC) will award $1,045,000 in competitive Legacy Arts and Cultural Heritage funds to children’s museums through the 2021-2023 legislative biennium.
 These children’s museum funds will be distributed in one round, with grants spanning up to two years.

 MHC is honored to have the opportunity to administer these funds, and support children’s museums across Minnesota.

-These funds will be administered according to the Minnesota State Legislature Article 4, Section 2, Subdivision 8, (c)(3) : “$625,000 each year is for grants to other children’s museums to pay for start-up costs or new exhibit and program development.
-Funds are to be distributed through a competitive grant process.
-The Minnesota Humanities Center must administer these funds using established grant mechanisms.”
+These funds will be administered according to the Minnesota State Legislature Article 4, Section 2, Subdivision 8, (c)(3) : ““$550,000 each year is for grants [for children’s museums for arts and cultural exhibits and related educational outreach programs] to other children’s museums to be distributed through a competitive grant process for program development.”

 Therefore, these funds will:

-- Establish new exhibits and programming for Minnesotans and/or introduce/develop new children’s museums in Minnesota
+- Develop new exhibits and programming for Minnesotans

 - Support the Arts and Cultural Heritage Fund outcome: “There will be an increase in the number of Minnesotans of all ages, ethnicities, abilities and incomes who participate in the arts, culture and history.”

-Note: The difference between the $1.2 million that MHC will award and the $1.25 earmarked by the legislation ($625,000 per year) is what Minnesota Humanities Center will use for the administration of these funds.
+Note: The difference between the $1,045,000 that MHC will award and the $1.1 million earmarked by the legislation ($550,000 per year) is what MHC will use for the administration of these funds.

 Children’s Museum: A children’s museum is a nonprofit educational and cultural institution committed to serving the needs and interests of children by providing exhibits and programs that stimulate curiosity and motivate learning in spaces designed just for them.